jhallen/FPGA-notes/README.md

 [CrossLink-NX](https://www.latticesemi.com/CrossLinkNX) is a 28 nm FPGA with MIPI DPHY capable differential I/O, MIPI DPHY hard macros and PCIe 5G SERDES.

+### PLL

+NX PLLs need to be held in reset for 1 ms after entering user mode.
+Also the PLL reset pulse needs to be 1 ms in general.
+I have found that if you violate this rule the requested static phases of the PLL outputs are incorrect even though the lock signal is asserted.
+With only a 1 us reset pulse, I was getting completely random phase relationships between the PLL outputs after each reconfiguration of the FPGA.

+Static phase convention: a 90 degree edge (as specified in the IP GUI) happens _after_ a 0 degree edge.

 ### Eval Board

 There is a [CrossLink-NX Evaluation Board](https://www.latticesemi.com/en/Products/DevelopmentBoardsAndKits/CrossLink-NXEvaluationBoard),